WalfredMA/Tandem-coordinates-finder/README.md

 ----------description----------

-When tandems and repeats exist, there might be more than one possible alignment and corresponding coordinates.
-This is a tool can locate existing SVs back on delta file and find alternative coordinates for them based on delta files.
+When tandems and repeats exist, there might be more than one possible alignments and corresponding coordinates.
+This is a tool can locate existing SVs back in delta files and find alternative coordinates for them based on delta files.

 ----------usage----------